limu-research/2024-ectel-qg/README.md

-# Question-Answer Generation Pipeline (qa-generator-pipeline-aied2024)
+# Question-Answer Generation Pipeline

 This project generates questions and answers from PDF lecture slides using different AI models.

+It is also a supplementary material for the following conference paper:

+(Anonymous authors).\
+**Comparison of Large Language Models for Generating Contextually Relevant Questions**.\
+Submitted to the Conference on Artificial Intelligence in Education (AIED 2024).

 ## Contents